 TGaz Editor: Change the text in P77L18 (10.43.10.6) as follows:

-The TRN field of the EDMG BRP-RX packet used for receive training of the responder
+The TRN field of the EDMG BRP-RX packets used for receive training phase of the responder

-— Shall be transmitted with the best first path AWV identified in the preceding Initiator BRP TXSS
+— Shall be transmitted with the best first path AWV identified in the preceding Initiator BRP TXSS phase

-— Shall be received with the DMG antenna corresponding to the best first path AWV configuration identified in the preceding Initiator BRP TXSS The TRN field of the EDMG BRP-RX packet used for receive training of the initiator
+— Shall be received with the DMG antenna corresponding to the best first path AWV configuration identified in the preceding Initiator BRP TXSS phase

+When receive training phase of the initiator is performed, the TRN field of the EDMG BRP-RX packets used in this phase

-— Shall be transmitted with the best first path AWV identified in the preceding Responder BRP TXSS or in the receive training of the responder, as defined in 10.39.9.5.2.2.2.
-6
+— Shall be transmitted with the best first path AWV identified in the preceding Responder BRP TXSS phase or in the receive training of the responder, as defined in 10.39.9.5.2.2.2.

-— Shall be received with the DMG antenna corresponding to the best first path AWV configuration identified in the Responder BRP TXSS or in the Initiator BRP TXSS, or with multiple DMG antennas, as defined in 10.39.9.5.2.
+— Shall be received with the DMG antenna corresponding to the best first path AWV configuration identified in the Responder BRP TXSS phase or in the Initiator BRP TXSS phase, or with multiple DMG antennas, as defined in 10.39.9.5.2.

 [place document body text here]